Healthy Homes Assessment Wellington

 Draught Stopping Wellington

-If a draught could be noticed from gaps that are not adequate or holes, it requirements to be sealed.
+If a draft can be noticed from gaps that are not adequate or holes the area needs to be closed.

 What are the most unreasonable gaps or holes?

-Find the complete specifications for the Healthy Homes draught stopping requirements.
+See the full details to the Healthy Homes draught stopping requirements.

 draught stopping building inspections